Stability of solutions of certain extended Ricci flow systems: Introduction

 \section{Introduction}

-A fundamental problem in the study of differential equations is to determine the asymptotic behavior of solutions.
+A fundamental problem in the study of differential equations is to determine the asymptotic behavior of solutions of a given equation.
 This problem is central to the application of differential equations to Riemannian geometry.
 For example, Eells and Sampson demonstrated the existence of harmonic maps by proving that solutions of the harmonic map flow converge \cite{EellsSampson1964}.
-Hamilton placed strong restrictions on the topology of three-manifolds admitting positive Ricci curvature by proving that solutions of Ricci flow converge \cite{Hamilton1982} (see also \cites{Hamilton1986,BohmWilking2008}).
+Hamilton placed strong restrictions on the topology of three-manifolds admitting positive Ricci curvature by proving that solutions of Ricci flow converge to space forms \cite{Hamilton1982} (see also \cites{Hamilton1986,BohmWilking2008}).

-One way to phrase this problem is in terms of \textit{stabilty} of stationary solutions to the system of equations in question:~do solutions with initial data near a fixed point converge to that fixed point?
+One way to phrase this problem is in terms of \textit{stability} of stationary solutions of the system of equations in question:~do solutions with initial data near a fixed point converge to that fixed point?
 For Ricci flow, whose fixed points include Einstein and Ricci-flat metrics, there are many stability results.

-To mention a few of these results in the compact case, Ye proved that Einstein metrics with certain curvature pinching properties are stable \cite{Ye1993}; Guenther, Isenberg and Knopf proved that certain flat and Ricci-flat metrics are stable \cite{GuentherIsenbergKnopf2002}, and some of these results were improved by \v{S}e\v{s}um \cite{Sesum2006}; using the results of \v{S}e\v{s}um, Dai, Wang, and Wei proved that K\"{a}hler-Einstein metrics with non-positive scalar curvature are stable \cite{DaiWangWei2007}; Knopf and Young proved that hyperbolic space forms are stable \cite{KnopfYoung2009}; Wu proved that complex hyperbolic space is stable \cite{Wu2012}.
-We should note that these authors use various techniques and obtain stabilty relative to various topologies on the space of metrics.
+To mention a few of these results in the compact case, Ye proved that Einstein metrics with certain curvature pinching properties are stable \cite{Ye1993}; Guenther, Isenberg and Knopf proved that certain flat and Ricci-flat metrics are stable \cite{GuentherIsenbergKnopf2002}, and some of these results were improved by \v{S}e\v{s}um \cite{Sesum2006}; using the results of \v{S}e\v{s}um, Dai, Wang, and Wei proved that K\"{a}hler-Einstein metrics with non-positive scalar curvature are stable \cite{DaiWangWei2007}; Knopf and Young proved that hyperbolic space forms are stable \cite{KnopfYoung2009}; Wu proved that compact quotients of complex hyperbolic spaces are stable \cite{Wu2013}.
+We should note that these authors use various techniques and obtain stability relative to various topologies on the space of metrics.

-The purpose of this paper is to describe stability of solutions of certain extended Ricci flow systems, which often arise from natural geometric contexts involving Riemannian manifolds with additional structure.
+The purpose of this paper is to describe the stability of solutions of certain extended Ricci flow systems, which arise in various geometric contexts involving Riemannian manifolds with additional structure, and to show that techniques for proving stability of Ricci flow solutions (due to Guenther, Isenberg, and Knopf \cite{GuentherIsenbergKnopf2002}) apply to a wider range of flows.
 First, we consider Ricci flow coupled with the harmonic map flow; see Section \ref{sec:hrf}.
-If $\phi : (\mcl{M},g) \rightarrow (\mcl{N},\gamma)$ is a map of Riemannian manifolds, the \textit{harmonic-Ricci flow} is the coupled system
+If $\phi : (\mcl{B},g) \rightarrow (\mcl{N},\gamma)$ is a map of Riemannian manifolds, \textit{harmonic-Ricci flow} is the coupled system